influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/date-time.md

 ## time()

-Used in the [`GROUP BY` clause](/influxdb/cloud-dedicated/reference/influxql/group-by/) to group data into time-based intervals, also known as "windows," using the specified interval.
+Used in the [`GROUP BY` clause](/influxdb/cloud-dedicated/reference/influxql/group-by/) to group data into time-based intervals, also known as "windows", using the specified interval.
 Timestamps in the `time` column are updated to the start boundary of the window they're in and grouped by `time`.
 Windows use preset round-number boundaries based on the specified interval that